bipsendk/kamstrup-382Lx7/README.md

 # kamstrup-382Lx7

-This is a custom component for ESPhome - to read energy consumption from a Kamstrup 382Lx7 ennergy meter.
+This is a custom component for ESPhome - to read energy consumption from a Kamstrup 382Lx7 energy meter.

 IR eye used built like https://wiki.hal9k.dk/projects/kamstrup